Taylor-Culick retractions and the influence of the surroundings: Numerical framework

 Figure~\ref{fig:NumericalSetup} depicts the computational domains.
 The left boundary represents the axis of symmetry with origin marked at $(0, 0)$.
 We set no-penetration and free-slip boundary conditions to all other domain boundaries along with zero gradient conditions for pressure.
 These boundaries are far away from the expanding hole and do not affect its growth.
 Furthermore, the size of the domain is chosen such that $\mathcal{L}_{\text{max}} \gg \text{max}\left(\Ohf, \Ohs\right)$, with a minimum $\mathcal{L}_{\text{max}}$ of $200$ for $\Ohs \ll 1$.
 We have varied this domain size to ensure that the simulations are independent of its value.
 Note that, if this condition is not met, the assumption of infinite film, which is essential for the theoretical scaling relations developed in this work, will fail \citep{deka-2020-prf}.

 We employ Adaptive Mesh Refinement (AMR) to correctly resolve the different interfaces as well as regions of high velocity gradients (and hence, high viscous dissipation, see appendix~\ref{App::EnergyBalance}).
-To ensure that the velocity field is captured accurately, we maintain a minimum of $40$ cells across the thickness of the film (i.e., $h_0/\Delta \ge 40$).
-As the apparent three-phase contact line and the viscous boundary layer are critical in the present work, we keep a minimum of $40$ grid cells in the wedge region near the apparent three-phase contact line and a minimum of $400$ cells in the viscous boundary layer in the surrounding medium.
+To ensure that the velocity field is captured accurately, these refinement criteria \citep[see][]{basiliskVatsal} effectively maintain a minimum of $40$ cells across the thickness of the film (i.e., $h_0/\Delta \ge 40$).
+As the apparent three-phase contact line and the viscous boundary layer are critical in the present work, the refinement criteria maintain a minimum of $40$ cells in the wedge region near the apparent three-phase contact line.
+Furthermore, the viscous boundary layer is almost $10$ times larger than the film thickness (see \S~\ref{sec:energetics viscous}, figure~\ref{fig:dissipation}).
+Consequently, a minimum of $400$ cells in the viscous boundary layer in the surrounding medium is needed to properly resolve the velocity gradients.
 We have conducted extensive grid independence studies so that the final results (energy transfers and the retraction velocity) are independent of the number of grid cells.